prateekchandan/Remote-Desktop-Connection/README.md

 This is course project of Networks Lab CS378

-Note : run server on Python3.3
+Note : run server on Python3.3 or Python3.4

 Dependencies : Web socket Library.
-Go to websockets do a sudo setup.py build sudo setup.py install
+Go to websockets do a sudo python3.4 setup.py build sudo python3.4 setup.py install

 Team Members: